 Genevra has 36 more alternative forms via Geneva, Ginevra, Guinevere: Gaenna, Gena▼, Genever, Genevia, Genevieve▲, Genevre, Geniver, Genna, Gennie, Genny, Genovefa, Genoveffa, Genoveva▼, Ginebra, Ginevre, Guenever, Guenevere, Gueniver, Guenna, Guennola, Guinever, Gwenevere, Gweniver, Gwennola, Gwennora, Gwennore, Gwenora, Gwenore, Janeva, Janevra, Jenovefa, Jineeva, Jineva, Joneva, Jonevah and Vera▲.Kreatif forms: Gionevra, Gwenevra. [more]

 Genevra is a rare first name for females.
 Genevra is a rare last name too for both adults and children.
 (2000 U.S. Census)

 Displayed below is a comparison of the popularity of the girl name Genevra and affiliated names.
-Popular related forms of Genevra (#unlisted) listed in the Top 1000 are Genevieve (#210 in 2014), Vera (#367), Genoveva, Gena and Geneva.
+Popular related forms of Genevra (#unlisted) are Genevieve (#210 in 2014), Vera (#367), Genoveva, Gena and Geneva.
 Usage of these girl names was at its highest during the years 1910-1919 (usage of 0.567%) and has become much lower since (usage 0.2846%, down 49.8%), with the versions Geneva, Gena and Genoveva becoming less trendy.
 Vera (#367) and Genevieve (#210) are two of the more trendy names for newborns here, with Genevieve and Vera undergoing a rekindling in popularity.
 (Top 1000 Birth Names Statistics, 2014)

 A suggested similar baby name is Genovera.
 Like Genevra, this name is not frequently used.